 At 24 I moved to a National Park to work on my weakest skill, landscapes.
 Nature taught me to enjoy happiness in the moment, improving all aspects of my life.

 I traveled a lot to practice, finding neat patterns in chaos that are complicated and satisfying to stare at.
 I learned all types of light.
 My best work reminds you to appreciate the moment more often.

 At 25 I moved to Brooklyn and saw my first bar show.
 I became a regular, and spent the next 5 years increasingly obsessed with comedy and not sure why.
-I absorbed a lot of ideas I never would have had without them.
+I absorbed a lot of ideas I never would have had without comedians.